PluralKit/PluralKit/docs/content/user-guide.md

     this is still Alice (using latch without tag)
-    \I'm sending this message one-off as @Craig#5432, without proxy but I'm still latched! (this also is sent from Alice via autoproxy) [hello, this is Joanne, using autoproxy and a surround tag] still Jo on latch!
+    \I'm sending this message one-off as @Craig#5432, without proxy but I'm still latched! (this also is sent from Alice via autoproxy) [hello, this is Joanne, using autoproxy and a surround tag; notice that I have `keepproxy on`] still Jo on latch!
     j: I could use my prefix or surround tags if I want, but don't have to because the last time I used a tag, I used mine (Jo's)